benzitohhh/c-the-hard-way/notes.md

 In C-mode, to compile and run:

-    S-Return    ;; First time this runs, give it a command, i.e.:
+    M-Return    ;; First time this runs, give it a command, i.e.:
                 ;;   make clean; make ex5; echo; ./ex5;
                 ;; On subsequent executions, this will be the default